Update on breast implants

 You may be aware of some recent media on the safety of breast implants.

-These concern the incidence of a form of lymphoma (ALCL), which has occurred in around 500 cases of the estimated 35 million women with implants worldwide.
-The most accurate data at present shows that risk of this rare type of lymphoma varies from 1:2,700 up to 1:80,000 depending upon the type of textured surface.
+These concern the incidence of a rare form of lymphoma (ALCL), which has occurred in less than 1000 cases of the estimated 35 million women with implants worldwide.
+The most accurate data at present shows that risk of this rare type of lymphoma varies from 1:2,800 up to 1:80,000 depending upon the type of textured surface.
 It should also be noted that ALCL is not a breast cancer, which is a separate disease and impacts around 1 in 8 women regardless of whether they have implants or not.